Set build triggers

 Note: This trigger is not available if you've selected External Git as your repository.

 Select this check box if you have a lot of team members uploading changes often and you want to reduce the number of builds you are running.
 If you select this option, when a build is running, the system waits until the build is completed and then queues another build of all changes that have not yet been built.

 If you are using batched changes, you can also specify a maximum number of concurrent builds per branch.

-For example, you want to include master and most, but not all, of your feature branches.
-You also want to exclude files in the tools folder.
+For example, you want your build to be triggered by changes in master and most, but not all, of your feature branches.
+You also don't want builds to be triggered by changes to files in the tools folder.

 Select the version control paths you want to include and exclude.
 In most cases, you should make sure that these filters are consistent with your TFVC mappings on the Repository tab.